To honor the 41st anniversary of her passing, we celebrate the philanthropic contributions of Grace Kelly-Hollywood icon, princess, and humanitarian.

 Established by Prince Louis II in 1948 and formerly headed by Princess Grace, the Red Cross of Monaco is currently led by Prince Albert II, her son.
 Part of her duties in her time as president involved raising money for charitable causes.

-The Red Cross supplies medical and humanitarian assistance around the world, helping the refugees and victims of disasters both natural and man-made.
+The Red Cross supplies medical and humanitarian assistance around the world, helping refugees and people devastated by war and other disasters.
 In line with this, Monaco’s Red Cross takes part in international aid.
 For example, it gave 100,000 euros for the relief efforts in Morocco’s devastating earthquake.

 And it does more than that.
 Domestically, its Social Service branch distributes food and clothing to citizens who are economically struggling and offers general financial help.
-Its daycare centers look after young children in more ways than one, furnishing them with games and educational exercises such as trips to tend to their learning needs.
+Its daycare center looks after young children in more ways than one, furnishing them with games and educational exercises such as trips to tend to their learning needs.

-In addition, it caters to nursing home residents and patients at rehabilitation facilities, the Princess Grace Hospital, and the Rainier III Gerontology Centre.
-Included in its range of services are projects to uplift the spirits of its senior patients, like excursions and competitions, as well as observance of birthdays and various holidays.
+In addition, it caters to residents at nursing homes and the Centre Rainier III.
+Included in its range of services are projects to uplift the spirits of its senior patients, like excursions and games, as well as observance of birthdays and various holidays.

 AMADE Mondiale